ibm-cloud-docs/event-notifications/en-concepts.md

 ### Condition
 {: #en-conditions}

-One of many criteria used for filtering. {{site.data.keyword.en_short}} whose attributes match a condition are passed through to a topic. {{site.data.keyword.en_short}} whose attributes do not match a condition are dropped.
+One of many criteria used for filtering.
+Event notifications whose attributes match a condition are passed through to a topic.
+Notifications whose attributes do not match a condition are dropped.

 ## Ingested event notification
 {: #en-ingested}